yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 ![daemonsetrequest.png](images/daemonsetrequest.png "daemonset")

 Under the `objectRef` section we can see the name of the daemonset is `kube-controller`, and confirm the namespace is `kube-system`.
-The resposne code of 201 indicates the request was successful.
-Once again the username is `system:serviceaccount:kube-system:default`.
+The resposne code of `201` indicates the request was successful.
+Once again the username who made the request is `system:serviceaccount:kube-system:default`.
 By looking at the authorization.k8s.io.reason we can tell that the service account is associated with a clusterrolbinding granting access to the `cluster-admin` role.

 At the time of analysis, the daemonset still existed.
 We can see in the output below the kube-controller daemonset was created 5 days and 21 hours ago, and currently has 2 pods ready and available.